TIC-VLA: A Think-in-Control Vision-Language-Action Model for Robot Navigation in Dynamic Environments: Method

 \subsection{Latency-Consistent Training Pipeline}

 We adopt a three-stage training pipeline designed to enforce \emph{latency consistency} between training and deployment.
 An overview of the pipeline is provided in \cref{fig3}(c).

 \textbf{Supervised Fine-tuning of the VLM.} We first fine-tune the VLM on structured semantic reasoning data collected from both simulation and real-world environments.
 Training samples are automatically annotated using GPT-5.
-Given past and future image sequences, the robot’s positional context, and the corresponding trajectory, GPT-5 produces: (1) a long-horizon instruction describing the navigation goal, and (2) a concise, structured reasoning trace capturing critical objects identification, intention prediction, and resulting action.
+Given past and future image sequences, the robot’s positional context, and the corresponding trajectory, GPT-5 produces: (1) a long-horizon instruction describing the navigation goal, and (2) a concise, structured reasoning trace capturing critical object identification, intention prediction, and resulting action.
 Details are provided in the supplementary material.

 During this stage, the vision encoder is kept frozen.
 The language model is trained to produce reasoning tokens and waypoint predictions conditioned on visual tokens and instructions.
-We optimize the standard autoregressive cross-entropy loss $\mathcal{L}_l$ over the target token sequence.
+We optimize the standard autoregressive cross-entropy loss over the target token sequence:

+where $y_t$ denotes the $t$-th token in the target sequence, $N_l$ is the sequence length, and $\phi$ are the language model parameters.
 We mix waypoint-only and scene-reasoning-augmented targets during training for flexible prompting at inference time.

-\paragraph{Imitation Learning under Reasoning Latency.} To compensate for the uncertain delay in semantic reasoning, we perturb originally aligned and synchronous demonstrations to synthesize training data with delayed semantic reasoning.
+\textbf{Imitation Learning under Reasoning Latency.} To compensate for the uncertain delay in semantic reasoning, we perturb originally aligned and synchronous demonstrations to synthesize training data with delayed semantic reasoning.
 Specifically, we sample reasoning delays $\Delta t$ uniformly from \( [0, 10] \) seconds and condition the policy on: (1) the current image input and robot state, (2) KV cache features from the delayed VLM reasoning output, (3) explicit latency metadata.
 This exposes the policy to a range of temporally misaligned semantic representations during training.
 The action policy $\pi_{\theta}$ is trained via imitation learning using human demonstration trajectories.
 As low-level control actions are not available, we integrate the predicted actions forward to obtain positions $(x, y, \theta)$ over the prediction horizon and compare them against ground-truth trajectories using a smooth $L_1$ loss:

 where $\hat{p}_t^{(i)}$ is the predicted pose at sub-timestep $i$, and ${p}_t^{(i)}$ is the ground-truth pose.